 Daniel Johnson devotes 100 percent of his practice to construction litigation, alternative dispute resolution, and government contracting.
 Daniel has experience representing regional, national, and international contractors, engineers, and owners in a variety of proceedings.
 Daniel has significant experience conducting discovery, depositions, witness examinations, and working with experts and consultants in arbitrations and trials for complex construction matters.
 Daniel's most recent experience has been focused on heavy industrial and power plant megaprojects.

-Daniel was recognized in 2018 as a Georgia "Rising Star" for Construction Litigation by Super Lawyers magazine.
+Daniel was recognized in 2018 and 2019 as a Georgia "Rising Star" for Construction Litigation by Super Lawyers magazine.

 Represented an EPC contractor in litigation in Federal Court who was responsible for the design and construction of two new nuclear power plant units in Georgia, the first new nuclear power plants to be constructed in the United States in 30 years.
 Contractor’s claims, which were in excess of $1.6 billion, were ultimately settled to the satisfaction of the client.